sitaram7kumar/tv-maze-app/README.md

 - Axios is used for REST calls.
 - Single Search API is used for search input.

-# Vue CLI 3 some cool features
+# Some cool features of Vue CLI 3
 - Composition API
 - Fragments
 - Suspense boundary